chabotgamelab/pong/readme.md

 **Open PICO-8:** https://www.pico-8-edu.com/ - Open this in a new tab & click Play (Don't forget to click play before the next step)

 ### 2.
 **Load the cartridge:** Click and drag the .png into the newly opened tab with PICO-8.
-Drag it on top of PICO-8 to load the cartridge successfully.
+Drag it into PICO-8 to load the cartridge successfully.

 ## Cartridges
 ### Flappy Bird Tutorial